elasticio/elasticio.github.io/content/_guides/error-retry.md

 ## Description

-Error retry is a feature which gives a possibility to try to process the failed messages in the integration flows.
+This document describes Error Retry, a feature which gives a possibility to try to process the failed messages in the integration Flows.
+Additionally, the document provides information on the Platform [Error Retention policy](#error-retention-policy).

 ## Use case of Retry